Help to get you the best business electricity deal

 Energy efficiency products

 Install energy efficiency products in your business and avail of around 20% funding through Power NI under the Northern Ireland Sustainable Energy Programme (NISEP).
-To find out more, visit our Grants & Offers section.
+To find out more, visit our energy saving products section.